janwlm/advent-of-code-2020/README.md

 # Advent of Code 2020
-My 'Advent of Code 2020' solutions written in Python.
+My solutions to the 'Advent of Code 2020' puzzles.
+The code may not be beautiful, but it (probably) does work!